India's Razzies poke fun at "indulgent" Bollywood

 "Here, films are inspired by the grammar of world cinema and not so much Bollywood," says Anshuman.

-"And while this is an encouraging step toward making available different cinemas to an audience, more often than not the movies are ineptly made and just plain bad and silly."
+"And while this is an encouraging step towards making available different cinemas to an audience, more often than not the movies are ineptly made and just plain bad and silly."

 The response from the Indian online community has been encouraging.
 A day after voting began, more than a thousand users had cast their votes for the Ghantas.
 More than 300,000 people cast their votes for The Golden Kelas last year.

-"Bollywood isn't really known for laughing at itself and frankly has zero sense of humor," says Anshuman.
+"Bollywood isn't really known for laughing at itself and frankly has zero sense of humour," says Anshuman.

 This week, film maker Anurag Kashyap tweeted he would collect his Ghanta award in person if his film "That Girl in Yellow Boots" wins in the "holier-than-thou" category.